Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

 ### Implementing models
 #### Basic model
 The tensorflow library greatly simplifies creating neural networks.
-The first model I created is a basic sequential model with one hidden layer.
-The activation functions are relu on the hidden layer and softmax on the output.
+The first network I created is a basic sequential model with one hidden layer.
+The activation functions are ReLU on the hidden layer and softmax on the output.
 The model is using sparse categorical crossentropy as the loss function.
 This function produces a category index of the most likely matching category.
 The optimizer – adam – is a stochastic gradient descent method.
 ```python
     model = tf.keras.Sequential(
         [tf.keras.layers.InputLayer(input_shape=shape),